hjeni/Sudoku-AI/README.md

 This is a semestral project from BI-ZUM (Artificial Intelligence course) on FIT CTU.

 The project compares regular Hill climbing algorithm to the Beta Hill Climbing algorithm, both used for a Sudoku solution optimization.
-While Hill climbing is a simple optimization algorithm without any exploration, therefore has strong tendency to converge to wrong, sub-optimal slution.
+Hill climbing is a simple optimization algorithm without any exploration, therefore has a strong tendency to converge to wrong, sub-optimal solutions.
 On the other hand, Beta Hill Climbing is a technique which introduces exploration (more popular version of exploratory local search algorithms are such as Simulated Annealing, Tabu Search).
-Two approaches to the Beta Hill climbing are implemented.
+Two different approaches to the Beta Hill climbing are implemented and compared.

 ### Beta Hill Climbing links: